 6. The Lord of the Rings: The Confrontation (2026 Edition)

-A refreshed edition of the classic two‑player showdown brings updated production, streamlined rules, and new scenario variants.
-With Tolkien’s world enjoying a resurgence in tabletop adaptations, this edition is poised to introduce the design to a new generation.
+A refreshed edition of Knizia’s classic two‑player showdown is on the way, complete with updated production and a handful of scenario tweaks.
+With Tolkien adaptations enjoying another wave of popularity, this edition is poised to introduce the design to a new generation of players.

 7. World Order